The 10 Best Nail Guns For Concrete

 video play icon

-This wiki has been updated 23 times since it was first published in January of 2019.
+This wiki has been updated 27 times since it was first published in January of 2019.
 As the name implies, concrete nailers are used to drive fasteners into cement-based substrates.
 While it is possible to accomplish this same thing with a hammer or powder-actuated tool, these pneumatic- and gas-powered models are more efficient and allow you to get the job done significantly quicker.
 Some are even suitable for driving pins into steel, and most accept a variety of nail sizes.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. DeWalt DCN890P2